How To Work Out Longer

 Once basic nutrition has been taken care of, the next step is the process will be to take advantage of some of the advanced nutritional supplements that modern science has made available.
 A daily multivitamin is a good place to start, but according to the University of Connecticut Sports Medicine Center workout specific products such as creatine monohydrate can work wonders as well.
 This is because the body makes use of creatine phosphates to produce power during very intense workouts such as strength training.
 Using as little a 2-5 grams on a daily basis will boost intensity and extend workouts as well.

 Pre-workout supplements also exist.
 These are specific products designed to give you an energy boost and increased blood flow.
-Before you buy, make sure to check out some pre-workout product reviews.

 Many people believe that stretching is something that should be done after a workout to relax the muscles.
 While post workout stretching has its benefits, according to researchers at the Massachusetts Institute of Technology stretching properly prior to intense workouts enables the body to not only develop greater resistance to injury, but also gives individuals the ability to exert more energy over a longer period of time.